VTwin90/Milestone-1-Portfolio/README.md

 * Changed number of showcased projects from 6 to 3 after conversation with mentor.

 **Collapsed Nav:**
-The Hamburger Nav menu got changed to a simplier design (Bootstrap), due to the complexity of the layout without using JS.
+The Hamburger Nav menu got changed to a simpler design (Bootstrap), due to the complexity of the layout without using JS.

 #### [Back to top](<#contents>)

 ## **Features**
+***

 ### **Existing Features**
 Smooth scrolling for better UX, with hover function that lights up in the nav when moving sections.